cameronriera/ruby_MusicHub/README.md

 * Rails 5 app

-* See Gem file for dependencies
+* See Gemfile for dependencies

 * postgreSQL db used -- see config folder for schema